NCNarayanaKumar/HBase/README.md

 2. scan 'EMP'
 Description: Retrieve all cells stored in a table named EMP from HBase.

-The following maven dependency is required to run the code: org.apache.hbase:hbase-client:1.2.0

 To provide feedback or for questions, please send an email to: prateeksheel86@gmail.com